 Here's what I've learned.

-To eat intuitively while eating for food allergies, we need to make CHOICES out of love rather than FORCE things out of fear.
+To eat intuitively while eating for food restrictions, we need to make CHOICES out of love rather than FORCE things out of fear.

-This is so very important, and the crux of The MERGE Method I've developed, because anything stressful puts our bodies into a fight or flight stage.
-Into the stress response.
-And this type of chronic stress, stress that we put our bodies into day after day while trying to stick to a diet we feel forced to follow, is going to increase inflammation, store fat and stop digestion... three things that will likely leave us feeling worse.
+This is important, and something I'm reiterating, because anything that is stressful... such as doing something you hate, doing or eating foods that you don't like, feeling restricted because you can’t eat food that you want to eat... puts the body into the stress response.
+This type of chronic stress, stress that we put our bodies into day after day, is going to increase inflammation, store fat and stop digestion... which will likely only leave us feeling worse.

-Plus, emotional deprivation (a concept I first learned from Isabel Foxen Duke) often causes the same type of response as physical deprivation.
-Which means unless you’re CHOOSING to eat gluten-free or AIP, but you know you could eat anything else at any time of the day, then you’re in deprived state.
-Since binging is a biological response to physical and emotional deprivation... if at some point we fall off the "wagon", then we're going to binge, eat a bunch of "off-plan" foods, and potentially negate much of the work we just did.
+In addition, Isabel Foxen Duke teaches us that emotional deprivation - or restriction - can cause the same type of response as physical deprivation.
+Which means that unless you’re CHOOSING to eat Paleo, but you know that you could eat anything else at any time of the day, you’re in deprived state.
+Since, as Isabel teaches, binging is a biological response to physical and emotional deprivation... if at some point if you fall off the Paleo wagon, you’re going to binge, eat a bunch of crap foods, and likely negate much of the work you just did.

 Instead of feeling forced to eat certain foods and avoid others, everything becomes a choice.
 Which means that the consequences of what we eat — how we might feel afterward — is also a choice.